Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

 \subsection{Laplacian Kernel}

-While graph modeling brings new insights into relational data analysis and machine learning, we propose to characterize the temporal dependencies of time series through undirected and circulant graphs.
+Laplacian matrix is a classical structure for representing the links among nodes in a graph.
+In this work, we extract the temporal dependencies of time series through undirected and circulant graphs.
 Recall that the Laplacian matrix by definition takes $\boldsymbol{L}=\boldsymbol{D}-\boldsymbol{A}$ in which $\boldsymbol{D}$ and $\boldsymbol{A}$ are the (diagonal) degree matrix and adjacency matrix, respectively \cite{sandryhaila2013discrete}.
-As exemplified by Fig.~\ref{laplacian_examples}, the Laplacian matrices of the two graphs are
+In Fig.~\ref{laplacian_examples}, the Laplacian matrices of both graphs are circulant matrices, and their first columns are $\boldsymbol{\ell}=(2,-1,0,0,-1)^\top$ and $\boldsymbol{\ell}=(4,-1,-1,-1,-1)^\top$, respectively.